Medical Laboratory Sciences

 Develop specialized skills for working in a medical laboratory environment.

 The Medical Laboratory Sciences program is your path to becoming a certified Medical Laboratory Technologist.
-As a Medical Laboratory Technologist you will be responsible for collecting, preparing, and analyzing blood, body fluids and tissue samples, and interpreting results.
-This is a comprehensive program that requires dedication and commitment to develop proficient knowledge and skill in the five disciplines of laboratory work: Chemistry, Hematology, Histology and Microbiology, and Transfusion Science.
-You will also be expected to gain proficiency at drawing blood samples from patients, both neonates and geriatric.
+As a Medical Laboratory Technologist, you will be responsible for collecting, preparing, and analyzing blood, body fluids, and tissue samples, and interpreting results.
+This is a comprehensive program that requires dedication and commitment to develop proficient knowledge and skill in the five disciplines of laboratory work; Clinical Chemistry, Hematology, Histology, Clinical Microbiology, and Transfusion Science.
+You will also be expected to gain proficiency at drawing blood samples from patients.

-This 22-month intensive program begins with theory and practical foundations at the College for 10 months.
-You will learn how to obtain accurate and precise patient results with the use of sophisticated laboratory equipment.
+The program starts out with three full academic terms over one and a half years at the Notre Dame Campus in Winnipeg.
+It begins with theory and practical foundations in which you will learn how to obtain accurate and precise patient results with the use of sophisticated laboratory equipment.